OUT on the Hill Black LGBT Leadership Summit

 CALL FOR ABSTRACTS

 NBJC is organizing a robust agenda of groundbreaking events for OOTH2015, with topics covering HIV/AIDS awareness and prevention, health disparities, economic empowerment, faith and religion, social justice and community engagement impacting the lives of Black LGBT people.
-To broaden the program and make it as comprehensive as possible, NBJC is hosting a Call for Abstracts to incorporate sessions that empower, educate and enhance the knowledge base of OOTH2015 participants.
+To broaden the program and make it as comprehensive as possible, NBJC hosted a Call for Abstracts to incorporate sessions that empower, educate and enhance the knowledge base of OOTH2015 participants.

 OFFICIAL SPONSORSHIP OPPORTUNITIES